brianguenter/Julia-Programming-Workflow/Workflow.md

 ### Finish setting up a custom sysimage
 Now let's finish setting up a custom sysimage.
 Recall that this step couldn't be completed until you had created  your first project.

 To create a custom sysimage open the command palette and type `Tasks:Run Build Task`.
-Select the option (currently the only one) `Julia: Build sysimage for current environment (experimental)`.
+Select the option `Julia: Build sysimage for current environment (experimental)`.

 This will compile the files necessary to start your project into a single large file which will be loaded when you type using "YourProjectName" at the REPL.
 If your project has many dependencies this can reduce the load time for your project from minutes to seconds.